 STEP 1: Open OneNote and access the notebook you wish to export.

-STEP 2: Click on the ‘File’ menu, then hover over ‘Export’.
+STEP 2: Click on the File > Export.

-STEP 3: Choose the scope of your export – whether it’s a single page, section, or entire notebook.
+STEP 3: Choose the scope of your export – single page, section, or entire notebook.

 These steps result in a .onepkg file that I can open on any computer with OneNote, ensuring my notes are portable and preserved.

-Before exporting notebooks, particularly when sharing them, I take careful steps to ensure sensitive information is not inadvertently included.
-Here’s how I manage this crucial step:
+Before exporting notebooks, I take these steps to make sure that sensitive information is not included:

-- I thoroughly review each section and page for sensitive content, such as personal identification numbers or confidential notes.
+- Review the notebook for any sensitive content like personal identification numbers or confidential notes.

 To set it up: